blackfireio/documentation/php/integrations/behat.rst

 .. warning::
     If you use the Symfony driver, Blackfire will interpret these profiles as coming from a command, not an HTTP request, since no actual requests are made.
-    The assertions defined for your commands will be evaluated, and not those for your HTTP requests.
+    Blackfire will therefore evaluate the assertions defined for your commands instead of those defined for your HTTP requests.

 Builds Comparison
 -----------------